thebeebs/Content/what-clients-say-and-what-they-really-mean.md

 title: What clients say (and what they really mean)
 authors:
 - thebeebs
-intro: 'We&rsquo;ve all been there &ndash; your client (in...'
+intro: We&rsquo;ve all been there &ndash; your client (in...
 types:
 - shorts
 categories: